dukeoflaser/ActiveRecordAssociations/README.md

 ###A _Character_ `belongs_to` a _world_
-If a model is a child of something it gets a `belongs_to` association.
+If a model is a child of another model it gets a `belongs_to` association.
 If a model has two or more parents it can belong to all of them through multiple `belongs_to` method calls.
-Another way of looking at the belongs to association is to ask youself if you want this kind of method: `child.dad => #<Dad...>` or `child.mom => #<Mom...>`
+Another way of looking at the `belongs_to` association is to ask youself if you want this kind of method: `child.dad => #<Dad...>` or `child.mom => #<Mom...>`

 If a model is a child of anything, it requires a parent_id column to be added to it's corresponding table.
 Any column with a `_id` suffix becomes a foreign key that points to the corresponding table's id column.
-So, if a character is a child of world, it will need a world_id column to point to the worlds table's id column.
+So, if a character is a child of world, it will need a world_id column to point to the `worlds` table id column.

 Here is our Character model.
 ```ruby